TsaiLintung/fastdid/README.md

 **fastdid** is still in active development.
 Many features are planned to be added:

-1. Multiple outcomes
+- Multiple outcomes :white_check_mark:
-2. Min/max event time and balanced composition
+- Min/max event time and balanced composition
-3. DR and OR estimators
+- DR and OR estimators
-4. Larger-than-memory data support
+- Larger-than-memory data support
-5. User-provided aggregation scheme
+- User-provided aggregation scheme
-6. drop-in interface for did
+- drop-in interface for did
-7. Anticipation
+- Anticipation
-8. Varying base periods
+- Varying base periods
+- User-provided logit formula

-9. Further optimization!
+Further optimization!

+# Update

+## 0.9.1 (2023/10/20)

+- now supprts estimation for multiple outcomes in one go!
+- data validation: no longer check missing values for columns not used.

 # Acknowledgments

-**fastdid** is created by Maxwell Kellogg, Lin-Tung Tsai, and Kuan-Ju Tseng.
+**fastdid** is created by Lin-Tung Tsai, Maxwell Kellogg,and Kuan-Ju Tseng.